 What is the role of the past in the present and how do we interact with the past?
-Heritage is an issue in war and disaster zones, migration, tourism, urban and rural development and in diplomatic relations.
+Heritage is an issue in (post) war and disaster zones, migration, tourism, urban and rural planning, sustainable development and in diplomatic relations.

 Now, more than ever, heritage influences everyday life.
 It has become part of such disciplines as urban planning and landscape ecology.
 There are always choices and decisions to be made and these choices will in turn influence future decisions because often there is no way back: do we restore cities after a war or do we rebuild them from scratch?
 Should we redirect the course of a meandering river?'

-Prof. dr. Jan Kolen, Academic Director
+Prof. dr. Jan Kolen, Dean Faculty of Archaeology

 The Centre hosts a number of experts focusing on heritage with a multidisciplinary approach in archaeology, architecture, the social sciences, the humanities, law, science, technology and design and urban and regional studies.